 Before each call:

 Give yourself time to settle in.
 Make sure you give yourself a buffer before you coaching call.
 Take a deep breath.
 Refresh your coffee.
 Find a comfortable place to sit.
-Load up Skype a few minutes early in case it needs to update.
+Load up Zoom a few minutes early in case it needs to update.
 If you come into the session on two wheels, you’ll spend precious time at the beginning of the call focusing yourself.

 Think through what you want to talk about.
 Consider challenges and opportunities you’re facing.
 Identify your desired outcomes for the coaching call.
+(This prep sheet can help.)

 During the call: